 - Outbound Click Rate

-Impressions are the number of times your pins were shown to the users on the screen.
+Impressions are one of the important metrics in Pinterest analytics.
+It indicates the number of times your pins were shown to the users on the screen.
 Keep in mind that the same user can view your pins multiple times, and each time they would be counted as a new one.

 Impressions indicate how on-trend your pins are or how well your hashtags are doing.
 It will also help you figure out if your posting timings work with the Pinterest algorithm.
 You can track the impressions for both paid and organic content.

 Engagements are the total number of times the user clicks or saves a pin.
 Engagements are a pretty important Pinterest metric because it acts as a barometer for pin performance to calculate your engagement rates.

 The engagement metric in Pinterest analytics includes saves, outbound clicks, carousel card swipes, and pin clicks.

 Engagement rate refers to the total engagements divided by the total number of times your pins were seen or impressions.
 Here the engagements only include the saves, clicks, and outbound clicks on each pin.

 Pin Clicks are the total number of times a Pinterest user clicks or taps on the pins to take a closer look at them.

 Often, people tap on the pin to look at it because they want to know what the pin is about.

 This is a pretty accurate measure of your content’s relevance and how much it resonates with the target audience.
 If you see a higher number of clicks on the pins, you might want to dig in deep and find the reason behind the increase in clicks.